Bagoran: Demography

-As of 2011, Bagoran has a total number of 94 houses and population of 486 of which 246 include are males while 240 are females according to the report published by Census India in 2011.
+As of 2011, Bagoran has a total number of 94 houses and a population of 486 of which 246 include are males while 240 are females according to the report published by Census India in 2011.
 The literacy rate of Bagoran is 78.44%, higher than state average of 75.84%.
 The population of children under the age of 6 years is 50 which is 10.29% of total population of Bagoran, and child sex ratio is approximately 976 as compared to Punjab state average of 846.
 Most of the people are from Schedule Caste which constitutes 81.07% of total population in Bagoran.
 The town does not have any Schedule Tribe population so far.

 Per census 2011, 145 people were engaged in work activities out of the total population of Bagoran which includes 130 males and 15 females.
 According to census survey report 2011, 89.66% workers describe their work as main work and 10.34% workers are involved in Marginal activity providing livelihood for less than 6 months.